go-graphite/graphite-clickhouse/README.md

 </graphite_rollup>
 ```

-For complex clickhouse queries you might need to increase default query_max_size.
+For complex ClickHouse queries you might need to increase default query_max_size.
 To do that add following line to `/etc/clickhouse-server/users.xml` for the user you are using:
 ```xml
 <!-- Default is 262144 -->
 <max_query_size>10485760</max_query_size>